One Pot Pizza Pasta Bake

 Instructions

-• In a Dutch oven or large oven-proof skillet, add Italian sausage and cook until browned, about 3-5 minutes, breaking up any clumps with a wooden spoon.
+• In a Dutch oven or large oven-proof skillet, add Italian sausage and cook until browned, about 3 to 5 minutes, breaking up any clumps with a wooden spoon.
 Drain well if desired.

-• Stir in water, pasta, tomato sauce, ½ cup mini pepperoni, basil, oregano, and garlic powder.
+• Stir in water, tomato sauce, pasta, half of the mini pepperoni, basil, garlic powder, oregano, and red chili flakes, if using.
 Bring to boil; reduce heat, cover, and simmer until pasta is cooked through, about 12 to 14 minutes.
-Season to taste with salt and pepper.
+Season to taste with salt and pepper (I like ½ teaspoon salt and ¼ teaspoon pepper).

-• Remove from heat; top with mozzarella and remaining pepperoni.
-Cover until cheese is melted, about 2 minutes.
-Garnish with parsley if desired.
+• Adjust an oven rack to the middle position and preheat broiler on HIGH.
+Top pasta with mozzarella cheese and remaining mini pepperoni.
+Broil until cheese is melted, about 2 minutes.
+Garnish with fresh basil if desired.
+Let stand 5 minutes before serving.

 Nutrition